Published in

 11. Girl With a Red Hat.

-The painting by Jan Vermeer portrays a woman with a red fur cap and a pearl earring.
+This painting by Jan Vermeer portrays a woman with a red fur cap and a pearl earring.
 The blue dress shows a gleaming pigment with a white contrast.
-Furthermore, the foreground includes a painting with green colors dominating.
+Furthermore, the background includes a painting with green colors dominating.

 Girl with the Red Hat Johannes Vermeer